revilofr/revilofr.github.io/README.md

 2. Planets can be of different types (terrestrial, gas giant, ice giant, etc.).
 Partially done
 3. Solar systems can be saved in a json file
 4. Solar systems can be loaded from a json file
+5. Can zoom in and out on the solar system
+6. Can move the solar system in the viewport

 ## How to use